openwhyd/openwhyd/docs/howto-deploy-on-digitalocean.md

 This command will first pull the images from the registry and then run the containers in the background.

-If everything goes smoothly, you should now see OpenWhyd up and running by visiting `your-droplet-ip:8080` in your browser.
+If everything goes smoothly, you should now see Openwhyd up and running by visiting `your-droplet-ip:8080` in your browser.

-You now have successfully deployed OpenWhyd into your droplet.
+You now have successfully deployed Openwhyd into your droplet.